outcastjackalyn/DynamicAdventure/out/production/DynamicAdventure/com/outcastjackalyn/README.txt

 they are all shown in the output of 'look room' if you get lost generic nouns include: room/here, player/self/me, inventory

+Project was written in Java using JDK9.0.1 with IntelliJ